Today I’m going to be answering the question ‘does diet cause acne’ and other common queries surrounding diet and acne.

 HOW TO EAT FOR ACNE

-Give yourself the challenge of drinking 2 litres of water, eating a minimum of 10 vegetables/fruits a day and enjoying a nutrient rich diet containing brown rice, quinoa, buckwheat, organic cuts of meat and eggs, wild caught fish, 1-2 portions of nuts/seeds and lots of herbs and spices and avoiding these 4 food groups as much as possible.
+Give yourself the challenge of drinking 2 litres of water, eating lots of vegetables a day and enjoying a nutrient rich diet containing lots of healthy fats, organic cuts of meat and eggs, wild caught fish, 1-2 portions of nuts/seeds and lots of herbs and spices and avoiding these 4 food groups as much as possible.

 If you don’t feel you can do this, then don’t beat yourself up about it.
-Just make a conscious decision to eat 10+ fruit and vegetables a day and make some smart switches with your grocery shopping such as swapping white rice for quinoa, dairy milk for almond milk and coffee for chicory root or herbal tea.
+Just make a conscious decision to eat more vegetables a day and make some smart switches with your grocery shopping such as swapping white rice for quinoa, cows milk for almond milk and coffee for chicory root or herbal tea.
 As you begin to feel more energise and your skin starts to glow you’ll find yourself not wanting all the unhealthy snacks that used to be such a huge part of your day and eating healthier will come naturally to you.

 - Enjoy the food you eat